PC-Admin/provision-servers/README.md

 ## Roadmap

-- Stop preserving variables in inventory files - DONE
-- Figure out a better (more reliable) SSH hostkey system (should collect hostkey from template?) - DONE
-- add dynamic firewall section for UFW - https://github.com/application-research/haproxy-cluster-playbook/compare/main...PC-Admin:haproxy-cluster-playbook:ufw-changes - DONE
-- create custom systemd machine-id for each Proxmox VM if it differs from the template - DONE
-- Expand VM disk size with: https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_disk_module.html - DONE
-- Allow adjustment of VM resources (CPU, RAM, Ballooning) - DONE
 - Seperate UFW sections into a seperate playbook as it's overkill for some use cases - DONE
 - Saner DNS advice? (should only display if the playbook isn't setting DNS at all) - DONE
+- Update setup-server section, remove non-generic sections
+- Allow setting custom DNS for hosts, if not default to Cloudflare
 - Alert the user when unapplied changes are detected in Proxmox hosts (So they can manually restart these hosts)
+- Cleanup known hosts when deleting servers
 - Batch testing for playbook changes
-- Cleanup known hosts when deleting servers